 McLaren works hard to prevent fraud, waste and abuse.
 McLaren follows state and federal laws about fraud, waste and abuse.
-Examples of fraud, waste and abuse by a Member include:
+Examples of fraud, waste and abuse by a member include:

 - " Changing a prescription form

 - " Changing medical records

 - " Changing referral forms

-- " Letting someone else use their McLaren ID card to get health care benefits
+- " Letting someone else use his or her McLaren ID card to get health care benefits

 - " Resale of prescriptions